pymedphys/pymedphys/docs/contributing.rst

 -----------

 These instructions assume you are using a Windows machine and that you are able to have administrator rights on your machine.
-This should however work work on Windows, Mac, or Linux.
+Although this document is tailored to Windows users PyMedPhys itself works on all three of Windows, Mac, and Linux.

 Your mission
 ------------